zagrajmy/backend/README.md

       - messages - updates translation file
       - django - run django admin command (syntax: `make django cmd='migrate'`)

+   For example, before creating a pull requests make sure you ran locally:
+   `make install-dev format lint test-cov graph messages` (And check if there are no missing transactions).

 1. Aliases for docker commands